jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ## Lab 5: Exploring Jalapeno, Kafka, and ArangoDB

 ### Description
-In lab 5 we will install explore the Jalapeno system running on Kubernetes.
-We will log into the Kafka container and monitor topics for data coming in from Jalapeno's data collectors.
-We will spend some time getting familiar with the Arango graphDB, its data collections, its topology graphs, etc. Lastly we will populate the graphDB with some synthetic data and run a number of complex queries including graph traversals.
+In lab 5 we will explore the Jalapeno system running on Kubernetes.
+We will log into the Kafka container and monitor topics for data coming in from Jalapeno's data collectors, which will then be picked up by Jalapeno processors (topology, lslinknode, sr-node, sr-topology, etc.).
+We will spend some time getting familiar with the Arango graphDB, its data collections, and run some basic queries.
+Lastly we will populate the graphDB with some synthetic data and run a number of complex queries including graph traversals.

 ## Contents
 1. [Kafka](#kafka)